What Do Private Detective or Investigator Do?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Private Detectives and Investigators:

 - Microsoft PowerPoint

 - Web browser software

 - Computer imaging software

-What education or degrees do I need to become a Private Detective or Investigator?
+What education is needed to be a Private Detective or Investigator?